-In order to comply with SB 5083, there are three main areas of immediate action for our clubs and associations:
+In order to comply with HB 1824 (Concussion) and SB 5083 (Sudden Cardiac Arrest Awareness Act), there are three required actions for our clubs and associations:

-- Annual Statement of Compliance (waiver) from Parent/Guardian and Player – each year, prior to the beginning of the soccer season, each registered soccer player and the player’s parents and/or guardian must sign and submit to the club or association a statement of compliance that the player and parents have both reviewed an online pamphlet providing information about sudden cardiac arrest.
+- Annual Statement of Compliance from Parent/Guardian and Player – Each year, prior to the beginning of the soccer season, each registered player and the player’s parents and/or guardian must sign and submit to the club or association a statement of compliance that the player and parents and/or guardian have both read the online pamphlet for Concussion and Sudden Cardiac Arrest.

 - Coach/Manager Training and Certificates of Completion